jcm-1/sg3_4-reverse/README.md

 Pillow: pip install pillow

 ## Demonstration Scripts
-**WXWrite.ps1**: Requires Windows PowerShell
+**WxSend_WithGUI.py**: Requires Windows PowerShell
-A PowerShell Script with GUI that will take weather data from the user, format it correctly, and send it to the SpectraGen.
+GUI based script that will take weather data from the user, format it correctly, and send it to the SpectraGen.

 **BatchFetch_WithGUI.py**: Requires Python3 and pySerial *(pip install pyserial)*
 GUI based script that allows the user to fetch a series of pages from a SpectraGen